telemore/telemore.github.io/pages/privacy-policy.markdown

 3. **Transparency Controls**: Employees can be provided with visibility into what is being monitored through optional dashboard features that show what data is collected and when monitoring is active.

-4. **Compliance Support**: We provide resources to help clients comply with relevant workplace privacy regulations in their jurisdictions, but clients remain responsible for ensuring their use of our monitoring features complies with applicable laws.
+4. **Compliance Support and Certifications**: We maintain SOC 2 and ISO 27001 compliance through regular audits to ensure the highest security and privacy standards.
+We provide resources to help clients comply with relevant workplace privacy regulations in their jurisdictions, but clients remain responsible for ensuring their use of our monitoring features complies with applicable laws.

 5. **Separation of Core and Monitoring Features**: Our productivity tools function independently from monitoring features, allowing clients to use core productivity features without enabling monitoring functionality if desired.